Journal Selection for Publishing

 WoS CC – Web of Science Core Collection

-When assessing the quality of individual journals, it is important to pay attention to the accounting year for which the indicators were calculated.
+It is also important to pay attention to the year in which the indicators were calculated.
 This is especially important when citation and/or position indicators are used to evaluate individual publications, as only the values of the indicators corresponding to the year of publication should be used for this purpose.

-Aiming to search only for journals that meet specific quality criteria, journal search in the databases can be restricted by specifying the desired journal quality criteria.
-For this purpose, journal rank in research categories expressed in quartiles (Q) is the most commonly used quality criterion.
+In order to search only for journals that meet specific quality criteria, the search of journals in databases can be restricted by specifying the desired quality criteria of the journal.
+For this purpose, the ranking of the journals in the research categories, expressed in quartiles (Q), is the most widely used quality criterion.

-In the main bibliographic databases (WoS and Scopus), journals are divided into category quartiles according to the values of their ranks in represented research fields/categories, expressed in percentiles.
-The ranks themselves are determined by the values of the main citation indicators used in that database (in WoS – by JIF, in Scopus – by CiteScore).
+In the main bibliographic databases (WoS and Scopus), journals are divided into category quartiles according to the value of their ranks in the represented research fields/categories, expressed in percentiles.
+The ranks themselves are determined by the values of the main citation indicators used in that database (in WoS by JIF, in Scopus by CiteScore).

-Journals are assigned to the quartiles in accordance with the percentile value thresholds:
+The journals are assigned to quartiles according to the percentile value threshold:

 Q1 – [99-75]